-The Advanced Alloys Signature Center is unique national resource for prototyping new alloys.
-The center retains capabilities for melting, casting, forging, rolling, and heattreating alloys ranging in size from a few grams to 200 kilograms.
-This allows for new alloys to be produced using industrially relevant manufacturing methods and at sizes the gap between the laboratory and production scales.
+The Advanced Alloys Signature Center is a unique national resource for prototyping new alloys.
+The center retains capabilities for melting, casting, forging, rolling, and heat-treating alloys ranging in size from a few grams to 200 kilograms.
+This allows for new alloys to be produced using industrially relevant manufacturing methods between the laboratory and production scales.
 The Center also includes the Severe Environment Corrosion Erosion Research Facility and related laboratories for assessing materials performance in simulated service environments.

-An expansion of Advanced Alloys Signature Center is currently underway at the Lab in Albany and will synergize the efforts of industry, U.S. government agencies (including other national laboratories) and research universities to prototype alloy solutions.
-This effort will drive the development of next-generation, high-performance materials needed to generate affordable, clean electricity, support growth in emerging U.S. industries and strengthen America's position as a world leader in alloy design and production.
+An expansion of the Advanced Alloys Signature Center is currently underway at the Lab and will synergize the efforts of industry, U.S.

-NATIONAL ENERGY TECHNOLOGY LABORATORY
+government agencies (including other national laboratories) and research universities to prototype alloy solutions.
+This effort will drive the development of next-generation, highperformance materials needed to generate affordable, clean electricity, support growth in emerging U.S. industries and strengthen America's position as a world leader in alloy design and production.

-ALBANY, OREGON
+NATIONAL ENERGY TECHNOLOGY LABORATORY ALBANY, OREGON